 - In-app ads: In-app ads are run on mobile apps.
 These have a relatively high CTR of 0.58%.
 In-app ads are an especially effective method to promote your own app via paid mobile user acquisition.

-Pro tip: Dynamic Creative Optimisation (DCO), a form of programmatic creative, has finally arrived and is finally working.
+Dynamic Creative Optimisation (DCO) is a form of programmatic creative.
 Using DCO, you can generate unique ads for each customer, an ability that is particularly useful for product retargeting.
 However, DCO also makes sense to deploy in the mid- and upper-funnel — it’s worth experimenting.

 Step 2: Select your DSP

 Once you’ve set your KPIs and determined the type of creatives you’ll be using, it’s time to pick a demand-side platform (DSP).